 - Tuscany: Romeo & Julia, The English Patient, Life is Beautiful or Tea with Mussolini - many famous movies and shows had their film sets in Tuscany.
 And indeed, this beautiful region is a gem, not to be missed.
 The best is to drive a car to visit one of the many wine yards, castles, villas, and restaurants, hike up some hills, and stay in one of the elegant boutique hotels.
 Florence is a must-visit.

-- Venice: It's a special feeling when walking through the historic sites, narrow alleys, and the beautiful parks in Venice.
-Make sure to take the local ferries, explore the northern part of the city, which still remains a bit more local, and stroll around the Markus square but avoid eating there as you will pay 4x the price for a pizza than finding a restaurant further away.
+- Venice: It's a special feeling when walking through the historic sites, narrow alleys, and beautiful parks in Venice.
+Make sure to take the local ferries, explore the northern part of the city, which still remains a bit more local, and stroll around Markus Square but avoid eating there as you will pay 4x the price for a pizza than finding a restaurant further away.
 When traveling to Venice, have a look at the cruise ship schedule and avoid visiting the historic center during those hours.

 - Amalfi coast: This celebrated coastline in the south of Italy is overlooking the Tyrrhenian Sea and the Gulf of Salerno.
-Listed as a UNESCO World Heritage site in 1997, the Amalfi coast has been a famous travel destination for the European upper class for centuries, and also today, the region attracts international jet setters sipping champaign and residing in chic boutique hotels.
+Listed as a UNESCO World Heritage site in 1997, the Amalfi coast has been a famous travel destination for the European upper class for centuries, and also today, the region attracts international jet setters sipping champagne and residing in chic boutique hotels.

 💡Good to know

 - Internet: The average internet speed is 54 Mbps download and 19 Mbps upload.